 - Parque Colon a small park where you can find a statue of Christopher Columbus.

 - Catedral de la Concepcion Inmaculada, which is famous for its beautiful stained glass.

 - Arrechabala Rum Factory (admission 2 USD), this is where the famous Havana Club brand was born but it now produces the brands Bucanero and Varadero rums.

 - Plaza Molokoff which is a L-shaped 19th century iron building topped by a 15-meter dome made in the United States.

-- Museo Batalla de Ideas (Museum of Ideological Battles) now mostly dedicated to the history of Elian Gonzales, the now famous Cuban child who became the center of a heated custody dispute in 2000 between Cuba and the United States (admission 1 CUC).
+- Museo Batalla de Ideas (Museum of Ideological Battles) now mostly dedicated to the history of Elian Gonzales, the now famous Cuban child who became the center of a heated custody dispute in 2000 between Cuba and the United States (admission 1 USD).